kct2020/goutpal-com-skeleventy/site/blog/starting-gout-plans/index.md

 ### 2. What is the purpose of your uric acid plan?

 We've identified the purpose of your uric acid plan to be "I want to control uric acid using drugs".
 However, you should try to personalize this to be more meaningful to you.
-Often, this includes achieving something that you currently casnnot do due to gout.
+Often, this includes achieving something that you currently cannot do due to gout.
 For example, "I want to control uric acid so that I never have to take days off work due to gout".

 ### 3. How to measure your uric acid plan success?

 Or sometimes you have to work out how you will know if your plan is failing.

 ### 4. When to start your uric acid plan?

+It's almost always correct to start uric acid treatment as soon as possible.
+But you have to know if the exceptions apply to you.
+Also, you have to ensure that your doctor has adopted the latest standards.
+Because changing guidelines have created controversy.
+So make sure you don't start your uric acid plan at the wrong time.

 ### 5. Am I controlling my uric acid?